How to file an Oklahoma annual report

 Gather all your details before starting the filing process.
 Oklahoma's portal always requires your entity's exact legal name as registered with the Secretary of State, the street address of your principal office (no P.O. boxes are allowed), the name and physical address of your registered agent in Oklahoma, and a reliable contact phone number and email for state communications.

+Any authorized signer (such as a manager, member, general partner, or officer) can certify the filing.
 Online filings accept typed names as electronic signatures, but paper forms still need handwritten signatures.

 Consequences of not filing